smkbhd2018/obsidian-editor-width-slider/README.md

 1. Open the note for which you want to customize the image width.

 2. In the YAML frontmatter section at the top of the note, add an "image-width" field.
-The value of this field should be a number between 0 and 100, representing the desired image width as a percentage of the viewport width.
+The value of this field should be a number.
+It will use the unit selected in the plugin settings.
 For example:

    ```yaml
    ---